tempdata73/tic-tac-toe/README.md

-# Play tic-tac-toe with OpenCV
+# Play tic-tac-toe with OpenCV and Keras
 This project is about the traditional game of tic-tac-toe.
 Using OpenCV and Keras we are now able to play it against the computer using a real board and a marker.